Circuit Training Exercises

 Stand with your left foot forward and your right foot back, with your feet about one shin-length apart (your feet should be hip-width apart from side to side).
-Place the toes of your right foot on a step or block which is about six to eight inches high.
+Place the toes of your right foot on a step or block, which is about six to eight inches high.
 Most of your body weight should be directed through the heel of your left, forward foot.
 Bend your left leg and lower your body until the left knee reaches an angle of about 90 degrees between the thigh and lower part of the leg.
 Hop upward with your left foot while maintaining contact with the step or block with your right foot.
 Upon landing, immediately descend into another squat and again hop upward while maintaining contact with the step or block with your right foot.
-Be sure to maintain upright posture with your upper body and hold your hands at your sides throughout the squatting and hopping movement.
+Keep an upright posture with your upper body, and hold your hands at your sides throughout the squatting and hopping movement.

 Squats to presses

-Use two dumbbells, each weighing approximately 10% of your body weight (e.g., if you weigh 150 pounds, each dumbbell should be 15 pounds).
+You may need to experiment a bit, using a weight that makes the exercise challenging but achievable.
+Use two dumbbells, each weighing approximately 10% of your body weight (e.g. if you weigh 150 pounds, each dumbbell should be 15 pounds).
 Individuals with less strength training experience may start with dumbbells that weigh 5% of body weight, while stronger athletes can use dumbbells checking in at 20% of body weight.
-You may need to experiment a bit, using a weight that makes the exercise challenging but achievable.
 If dumbbells are unavailable, a barbell of comparable total weight can be utilised.
-To do the exercise, stand upright with your feet spaced about hip to shoulder width apart and your hands supporting the dumbbells in front of your shoulders.
-Squat down until your thighs form an angle of 90 degrees with your shins (a half-squat), while maintaining a reasonably upright posture with your torso and while keeping your hands in front of your shoulders.
-Then rise quickly from the squat position while pressing (pushing) the dumbbells overhead simultaneously.
-Both arms and legs should reach full extension at the same time (You will end up standing tall with legs straight and arms straight overhead).
+To do the exercise, stand upright with your feet spaced about hip to shoulder-width apart and your hands supporting the dumbbells in front of your shoulders.
+Squat down until your thighs form an angle of 90 degrees with your shins (a half-squat) while maintaining a reasonably upright posture with your torso and keeping your hands in front of your shoulders.
+Then rise quickly from the squat position while simultaneously pressing (pushing) the dumbbells overhead.
+Both arms and legs should reach full extension simultaneously (You will end up standing tall with legs straight and arms straight overhead).
 Then lower the dumbbells in a controlled fashion to the starting position.
-Repeat this three count movement smoothly and continuously.
+Repeat this three-count movement smoothly and continuously.

 You will need a bench or step six to eight inches in height.
-Stand with your left foot flat on the floor and your right foot behind you and elevated on the step.
+Stand with your left foot flat on the floor, your right foot behind you, and elevated on the step.
 The distance between your feet should be approximately the length of your shin, and most of your weight should rest on the heel of your left foot.
 To do the exercise, bend your left knee and lower your body until the left knee makes an angle of 90 degrees between the thigh and lower leg.
-Return to the starting position by straightening your left leg, while maintaining an upright posture with your trunk.
-Repeat this action with the left leg for the specified amount of time, and then switch to the right leg.
+Return to the starting position by straightening your left leg while maintaining an upright posture with your trunk.
+Repeat this action with the left leg for the specified time, and then switch to the right leg.

 Stand with your arms held at your sides, and then squat down, placing both hands in front of you on the floor.
-Extend both legs backward (hop backward), ending in a press up position and then return legs forward (hop forward), ending in a low-squat position with hands on the floor.
+Extend both legs backwards (hop backwards), ending in a press-up position and then return legs forward (hop forward), ending in a low-squat position with hands on the floor.
 Repeat this action rhythmically and continuously without stopping for the allotted time.

-From a standing position take a long pace forward and allow trunk to descend by bending both knees.
+Take a long pace forward from a standing position and allow the trunk to descend by bending both knees.
 The knee of the forward leg should be vertically above the ankle.
 Keep back straight at all times.
-Return to starting position and repeat with other leg leading.
+Return to starting position and repeat with the other leg leading.

 Lie on your back.
-Sit up and twist your trunk to bring the right elbow to the left knee, return to start position, sit up and twist your trunk to bring the left elbow to the right knee - repeat for duration of set.
+Sit up and twist your trunk to bring the right elbow to the left knee, return to the start position, and sit up and rotate your trunk to bring the left elbow to the right knee - repeat for the set duration.

 Run between two markers approx. 20m apart.